gigirassy/testingapollo/content/_index.md

 ## Contact

 The most reliable way to contact me is through Discord or Instagram DMs, both of which are located under the @blitzw.in usernames.
 If you don't use these sites due to privacy reasons, you can contact me through a personal email (not my main one) at nune[.at.]imap[.dot.]fi.
-All emails with that address are signed with [PGP](/PGP.txt). **note: my key recently changed.**
+All emails with that address are signed with [PGP](/PGP.txt). **note: my key recently changed.** I also offer XMPP: username is nune@ari.lt .

 If you want to send a silly little notification to me that won't be traditionally responded to, use the below button!
 It shows up on my laptop.
 Be normal.
 <form id="ntfy-form">